samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 There are a few things to note here.
 First of all, we're bringing in the `MovieApi` type that we created a while back, and it's being injected into the component by [Aurelia's dependency injection framework](https://aurelia.io/docs/fundamentals/dependency-injection/).
 The `@autoinject` decorator allows Aurelia to automatically resolve the type and give us the right thing when the component is created.

 Next, we're handling the `attached` method, which is part of Aurelia's component life—cycle. `attached` is called once the component has been attached to the DOM.
-At this point we call into the API to retrieve the popular movies. `this.api.popularMovies()` is a promise—based asynchronous method, which means we can take advantage of the [async/await](https://javascript.info/async-await) pattern and improve the readability of the code.
+At this point, we call into the API to retrieve the popular movies. `this.api.popularMovies()` is a promise—based asynchronous method, which means we can take advantage of the [async/await](https://javascript.info/async-await) pattern and improve the readability of the code.

 Now we can open `popularmovies.html` and create the template for this component: